jsincorporated/tp/docs/UserGuide.md

 ### General App Features

+Worried that you'd forget a command or typed in the wrong command?
+Our general app features is here to help you get through these worries!

 #### a.
 Viewing help : `help`

 Shows a message explaining the basic features of the app and also provides a link to the website.